Find a CareOne Near Me

 Myth #5: The food is no better than hospital food.

 Over the last decade, skilled nursing facilities have significantly enhanced their food options.
-Many have adopted a resident-centered approach to nutrition—providing a nourishing, palatable and well-balanced diet that meets the daily nutritional and special dietary needs of each resident while taking their dietary preferences into consideration.
-While certain medical conditions may warrant dietary interventions, many facilities focus on allowing as much flexibility in food choices – including flavorings – as possible.
+Many have adopted a resident-centered approach to nutrition — providing a nourishing and well-balanced diet that meets the daily nutritional and special dietary needs of each resident while taking their dietary preferences into consideration.
+While certain medical conditions may warrant dietary interventions, many facilities focus on allowing ample flexibility in food choices.
 Registered dieticians work hand in hand with executive chefs to create nutritious and delicious menus.

 The next steps in your recovery journey

 Skilled nursing facilities play a crucial role in the recovery process.
 The key is to do your research on which facility makes the most sense for you or your loved one.
-With the guidance of your care team and hospital social worker, the transition from hospital to skilled nursing facility, and from skilled nursing facility to home, will go smoothly.
+With the guidance of your care team and hospital social worker, the transition from hospital to skilled nursing facility to home will go smoothly.

-Have more questions about skilled nursing facilities?
+Have more questions?
 Read our guide on post-acute care to learn more.